murungi-h/YoutubeClone/README.md

-This is a simple HTML and CSS Youtube Clone page.
+This is a simple HTML and CSS Youtube Clone.